akhilrao/orbital-ownership-data/README.md

 There are many sources that track some measures of orbit use, e.g. Space-Track.org, DISCOSweb, UCS, Jonathan's Launch Log, Gunther's Space Report.
 Most if not all of these are focused on knowing where physical objects have been sent.
 While useful, this type of data is missing important fields necessary for economic analysis of orbit use---things like who owns what, where, what the debris environment looks like, and how it all changes over time.
 This project is an effort to track that data using only public domain sources.

 Future updates will incorporate distinct estimates of launch prices and model-derived estimates of payoff measures.

+Gordon Lewis and [Ethan Berner](https://github.com/ethanberner) contributed immensely to the construction of this dataset.
+Please reach out if you are interested in contributing.

 # Repository structure